greenbone/gvm-tools/docs/config.rst

 By default, :program:`gvm-tools` :ref:`programs <tools>` are evaluating the :file:`~/.config/gvm-tools.conf`
 `ini style <https://docs.python.org/3/library/configparser.html#supported-ini-file-structure>`_
 config file since version 2.0.
-The name of the config file to be used can be set with the :command:`-c/--config` command line switch.
+The name of the used config file can be set using the :command:`-c/--config` command line switch.

 Settings